msymeonides/Migrate3D/README.md

 ## Contacts

 Contacts will iterate over all the objects in the dataset comparing their X, Y, and Z coordinates at each timepoint.
 If two objects are closer in these dimensions than the "Contact Length" tunable variable, it will be recorded as a contact.
-This option reports all contacts, and specific to cells, also contacts that are not mitotic, contacts that are alive, and a summary of each object’s contacts.
+This option is most relevant to analyses of cell migration, where contacts between migrating cells are of interest.

 ### Contacts (minus dividing):

 Contacts are analyzed for daughter cells resulting from mitosis (which do not represent true cell-cell contacts) and filtered out accordingly.
-A pair of daughter cells is detected when two cells in contact have Cell IDs that differ exactly by 1.
-This requires manual renumbering of known daughter cells to have Cell IDs that differ by 1, and there is a (remote) possibility of missing some true contacts where the Cell IDs happen to differ by 1 regardless of mitosis.
+A pair of daughter cells is detected when two cells in contact have Object IDs that differ exactly by 1.
+This requires manual renumbering of known daughter cells to have Object IDs that differ by 1, and there is a (remote) possibility of missing some true contacts where the Object IDs happen to differ by 1 but were not daughter cells resulting from the same mitosis.
 Manual spot-checking of contacts is recommended.

 ### Contacts (minus dead):

-Utilizes the "Maximum arrest coefficient" tunable variable to filter out contacts that involve "dead" or non-motile objects based on their Arrest Coefficient.
+Utilizes the "Maximum arrest coefficient" tunable variable to filter out contacts that involve "dead" or non-motile cells based on their Arrest Coefficient.

 ### Contacts Summary:

 A summary of contact history for each individual object.
 For each object (excluding objects which had no contacts at all), the number of contacts, the total time spent in contact, and the median contact duration are reported.
-Note that, in the case of cells, this summary comes after filtering out of mitotic contacts and contacts involving "dead" cells.
+Note that this summary comes after filtering out contacts involving dividing cells or "dead" (non-moving) cells.

+### Contacts Per Category:

+A per-category analysis of contacts, including the number of objects in each category that had at least one or at least three contacts, the median number of contacts per object, the median total time each object spent in contact, and the median duration of each contact event.

 ## Attractors